ibm-cloud-docs/apps/index.md

 Now you're set for iterative development and continuous delivery.

-For more information about deploying your app, see [Deploying apps](/docs/apps?topic=creating-apps-deploying-apps).
+For more information, see [Deploying apps by using the CLI](/docs/apps?topic=creating-apps-deploying-apps#deploy-cli).

 ## Related information
 {: #related-getting-started}